realtime-sanitizer/RTSanStandaloneSwift/README.md

 func process() { print("") }
 ```

-On Linux, make sure to call `RealtimeSanitizer.ensureInitialized()` early in your process lifecycle.
+Make sure to call `RealtimeSanitizer.ensureInitialized()` early in your process lifecycle.

 ### Excluding RTSanStandaloneSwift from production builds